meerkat-manor/marti/pattern.md

 ## Problem statement

-Even though event streaming is a stragetic goal for many organizations, there exists legacy processes and there will continue to be a need to transfer data flies and other documents from one system to another.
+Even though event streaming is a strategic goal for many organizations, there exists legacy processes and there will continue to be a need to transfer data flies and other documents from one system to another.

 When a handover of a data file or document occurs, the best practice is to include metrics with the transfer to assure the recipient of provenance and quality of the data file or document.
 This is the metadata associated with the data file or document.

-A document includes unstructered data, letters, pictures, binary objects while data files could be though of as structured data that is describes multiple records.
+A document includes unstructured data, letters, pictures, binary objects while data files could be though of as structured data that is describes multiple records.

 ### Assurance Problem